IanDCarroll/GoScrumYourself/DailyScrum.md

  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__

+10/16/16
+ 1. __What did I do Yesterday that helped meet the Sprint Goal?__
+  - Sprint 11 Review
+  - Sprint 11 Retrospective
+  - Read up to part 4 in "Pair Programming Illuminated"
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - Sprint 12 Planning
+  - Read more of "Pair Programming Illuminated"
+  - Start test driving ex8 "Printing, Printing" in Learn Ruby the hard Way
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - I should be able to start ex8 at least. and I should be able to read at least a little of "Pair Programming Illuminated" today during breaks.
+My main blocker is my own lack of self-esteem, lack of confidence, and fear of failure.
+These are going to be things I will work on in addition to my skill building.
+In fact, they really should become a priority until I have habitually unlearned them.

+***
+Sprint 12^
+***

 10/15/16
  1. __What did I do Yesterday that helped meet the Sprint Goal?__
   - complete FullStack LA pull request and issue template